-The Sacramento County Water Agency (SCWA), Zone 411, is responsible for operating and maintaining its public water system.
+The Sacramento County Water Agency (SCWA), Zone 411 is responsible for operating and maintaining its public water system.
 SCWA Zone 41 currently provides potable water to the northern and western portions of the City of Elk Grove and unincorporated portions of the County of Sacramento.
 SCWA's Zone 41's service area currently includes a very small portion of the Sphere of Influence Amendment (SOIA) Area, which is bounded by Franklin Boulevard, Bilby Road, Bruceville Road, and Kammerer Road.
 The remaining SOIA Area does not currently receive potable water.
 Exhibit 3.16-1 shows the municipal water service providers in the SOIA Area.

 SCWA provides municipal water to approximately 49,000 households.
 Approximately 85 percent of SCWA's water supply comes from groundwater wells.
 SCWA pumps groundwater from the South American Sub-basin of the Sacramento Valley Groundwater Basin.
-This groundwater basin is not adjudicated, and the groundwater level trends do not indicate the basin to be in an overdraft condition.
+This groundwater basin is not adjudicated or considered to be in overdraft, according to the Department of Water Resources Bulletin 118 (DWR 2004).
+However, intensive groundwater extraction from the Central Basin in the past has resulted in a general lowering of groundwater elevations near the center of the basin away from the sources of recharge.
+These depressions have grown and coalesced into a single cone of depression centered near Elk Grove.